CodeReclaimers/neat-python/docs/module_summaries.rst

       May replace (as if reinitializing, using `init_value`), mutate (using a 0-mean gaussian distribution with a configured standard deviation from ``mutate_power``), or leave alone the input value, depending on the configuration settings (of ``replace_rate`` and ``mutate_rate``).

-      :param float value: The current value of the attribute.
+      :param value: The current value of the attribute.
+      :type value: :pytypes:`float <typesnumeric>`
-      :param object config: The configuration object from which the parameters are to be extracted.
+      :param config: The configuration object from which the parameters are to be extracted.
+      :type config: :datamodel:`object <objects-values-and-types>`
       :return: Either the original value, if unchanged, or the new value.
       :rtype: :pytypes:`float <typesnumeric>`